DTJF/fbdoc/src/doc/7_Options.md

 `py_ctypes`.
 Its binary file `libpy_ctypes.so` (or `libpy_ctypes.dll`
 on non-LINUX systems) has to be located in the current folder.

-Related run modi: all (\ref SecModDef, \ref SecModFile, \ref SecModList, \ref SecModSyntax, \ref SecModGeany)

 \note Only one emitter can be active at a time.
 Specifying multiple
       emitters results in an error message and no operation.

+Related run modi: all (\ref SecModDef, \ref SecModFile, \ref SecModList, \ref SecModSyntax, \ref SecModGeany)

-## --outpath (-o)  {#SecOptPath}
+## --outpath (-o)  {#SecOptOutpath}

 This option makes \Proj to use a customized path for file output.
-Each emitter has its default output path.
+Each emitter with file output has its default output path.
 This option is used to override the default setting.
 The new path gets specified behind the option, separated by a white space character.
 The path can get enclosed by quotes (single `'` or double `"` quotes).

 Related run modi: \ref SecModFile, \ref SecModList, ???